Cheng Li-wun

-Cheng Li-wun (鄭麗文; born November 12, 1969) is a Taiwanese politician and lawyer.
+Cheng Li-wun (鄭麗文 (Zhèng Lìwén); born November 12, 1969) is a Taiwanese politician and lawyer.
 A member of the Kuomintang (KMT), she has been the party's chairperson since November 2025.
+She is the second woman to hold the position, after Hung Hsiu-chu.

-Chen sat in the National Assembly and Legislative Yuan for several terms, first as a member of the Democratic Progressive Party (until 2000) and then as a member of the Kuomintang (after 2005).
+From 1996 to 2000, Cheng represented Taipei in the National Assembly as a member of the Democratic Progressive Party (DPP).
+She resigned from the party in 2002, joined the Kuomintang in 2005, and was elected to the Legislative Yuan for the first time in 2008.
+She was elected chair of the KMT in the 2025 Kuomintang chairmanship election.

 Early life and education

-Cheng was born in Kouhu, Yunlin, on November 12, 1969, to a middle-class family whose ancestral home is in Yunnan.
+Cheng was born in Kouhu, Yunlin, on November 12, 1969, to a middle-class family whose ancestral home is in Yunnan, China.
 She was raised in East District, Tainan, and grew up in a military dependents' village.
-Her father, a Yi soldier in the Chinese Expeditionary Force, was from Pu'er City, and her mother was born in Kouhu.
+Her father, a Yi soldier in the Chinese Expeditionary Force, was from Pu'er City, Yunnan, and her mother was a Taiwanese native of Kouhu.
+Her maternal grandfather, a close friend of writer Cheng Feng-hsi, worked as an irrigator.
+The family lived in a dormitory owned by the Taiwan Sugar Corporation.

-After graduating from Taipei Municipal Zhongshan Girls High School, Cheng attended law school at National Taiwan University (NTU), where she became the president of the university's debate society (台大論壇社), participated in the Wild Lily student movement, and received her Bachelor of Laws (LL.B.) degree.
+After graduating from Taipei Municipal Zhongshan Girls High School, Cheng attended law school at National Taiwan University (NTU), where she became the president of the university's debate society (台大論壇社), participated in the Wild Lily student movement, and received her Bachelor of Laws (LL.B.) degree in 1991.
 As a Wild Lily student activist, she campaigned for the Democratic Progressive Party (DPP) and advocated for Taiwanese independence.

-She then studied law in the United States at Temple University and earned a Master of Laws (LL.M.) in international law from its Beasley School of Law.
-She completed further graduate studies in England, earning a Master of Science (M.Sc.) in international relations from the University of Cambridge, where she was also a doctoral Ph.D. candidate in international relations.
+Cheng then studied law in the United States at Temple University and earned a Master of Laws (LL.M.) in international law from its Beasley School of Law in 1993.
+She completed further graduate studies in England, earning a Master of Science (M.Sc.) in international relations in 2000 from the University of Cambridge, where she was also a doctoral Ph.D. candidate in international relations.
 As a graduate student at Cambridge, Cheng studied under Dutch sinologist Hans van de Ven and intended to begin an academic career as a historian.